Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 What’s in a name?
-Shakespeare wrote, "A rose by any other name would smell as sweet," but we all know how important a name is.
+Shakespeare wrote, "A rose by any other name would smell as sweet," but we all know how important a name can be.
 A dog's name can become a self-fulfilling prophecy; name her Luna, and she could turn out to be a lunatic.
 On the other hand, naming a hunting dog Artemis, after the Greek goddess of the hunt, may help to elevate your girl's hunting game.
 With that in mind, choose a name with its associated myth that aligns with your hopes for your new companion.

-Here is a list of cool dog names from the Greek goddesses and heroines, any of which is sure to bestow awesome powers on your canine companion.
+Here is a list of meaningful dog names from the Greek goddesses, monsters, and heroines and their tales, any of which is sure to bestow awesome powers on your canine companion.

-Athena was the goddess of mental agility, intelligence, art, literature, strategy, and weaving, among many other skills.
+Athena is the goddess of mental agility, intelligence, art, literature, strategy, and weaving, among many other skills.
 She is beautiful, brave, and wise.
-The city of Athens was named after her and she figures prominently in many stories, including the Odyssey and the Trojan War.
-Unlike Ares, she is known for her fairness in battle and for a cool-tempered strategy: She only fought if she had to, and never without reason.
-As the warrior goddess of wisdom, her name is appropriate for smart dogs who don't need to throw their weight around and find other ways to make things right.
+The city of Athens was named after her, and she figures prominently in many stories, including the Odyssey and the Trojan War.
+Unlike Ares, her male counterpart, she is known for her fairness in battle and for cool-tempered strategy.
+Known as the goddess of heroic endeavor, she was her father's, Zeus, favorite child.
+Born of no woman, Athena sprang fully formed from her father's head.

 Nike, the winged goddess of victory, represents strength, speed, and triumph.
-She flew around battlefields in a chariot, rewarding the victors with glory and fame represented by a laurel wreath.
-She is often depicted on Greek coins, shares her name to a popular line of athletic shoes, and can also be seen in the hood ornament on a Rolls-Royce.
+She flew around battlefields in a chariot, rewarding the victors with glory and fame represented, by a laurel wreath.
+She is often depicted on Greek coins, and shares her name to a popular line of athletic shoes; she can also be seen in the hood ornament on a Rolls-Royce.
 If you like to win fame and glory at Agility Trials or Flyball Tournaments, name your girl Nike.